rohitvats26/mise/README.md

 - **Slots** — `rc-recipe-card` has a named `actions` slot for host-provided buttons;
   `rc-search-bar` uses the default slot for filter controls.
 - **Registration** — each component self-registers via `customElements.define()`
-  when its module is imported; `sveltekit-app/src/routes/+layout.svelte` side-effect imports all three from the `dist-custom-elements` build.
-See [Design system](#design-system) below for why this is used instead of Stencil's lazy loader.
+  when its module is imported. `sveltekit-app/src/routes/+layout.svelte` side-effect imports all four from the `dist-custom-elements` build ( `rc-recipe-card`, `rc-star-rating`, `rc-search-bar`, `rc-photo-carousel`), but only inside `if (browser) { ... }`, using dynamic `import()` rather than static `import '...'`.
+This matters: a static `import` declaration is hoisted to module scope regardless of what block it's written in, so it would run unconditionally during SSR too — pulling this browser-only, `window`-touching library into the server bundle and crashing every route.
+Dynamic `import()` calls are the only form that actually respects the `browser` guard.
+See [Design system](#design-system) below for why `dist-custom-elements` is used instead of Stencil's lazy loader.
 - **TypeScript** — `sveltekit-app/src/app.d.ts` ambient-types the `rc-*` tags (props +
   event handlers) so Svelte's template type-checker understands them.